Iron is one of the most annoying water contaminants because it causes yellow stains on everything it comes into contact with.

 The process of ion exchange takes place on the resin bed.
 After a water softener has worked for a period of time, it will need to regenerate.
 Regeneration is the process where a water softener clean and recharged itself.

-A water softener is made up of two tanks and valve head.
+A water softener is made up of two tanks and a valve head.
 One tank is where the process of ion exchange takes place and the second tank is where salt is added.
 The control head is some sort of computer that controls the whole system.

 Advantages of using water softeners